 Silver dollars are slightly different from the previously discussed coins, as 90% silver dollars were only minted until 1935.
 Silver dollars minted from 1921 – 1935 are known as Peace Dollars and silver dollars minted prior to this time, beginning in 1878, are commonly referred to as Morgan Dollars.
 Morgan silver dollars are some of the most widely collected coins in the industry.

 The first silver dollars issued after 1935 were Eisenhower silver dollars, beginning in 1971.
 Eisenhower silver dollars issued for general circulation are composed of nickel copper.
 The only “true” silver Eisenhower silver dollars, which are 40% silver, were produced by the San Francisco Mint and were only available for purchase directly from the mint.
 These coins can be identified by a “S” mint mark on the obverse of the coin.
 Over the years, some of these coins have been removed from the cello or acrylic packaging and used in circulation, but by and large, most Eisenhower silver dollars that you find in circulation today are the nickel-copper variety.

 We hope that this short piece has helped to answer any questions that you might have regarding the silver content of your U.S. coins.
 We’ll discuss international silver coins, commonly referred to as World or Foreign coins in a future article.

-Atlanta Gold and Coin Buyers buys all of the silver coins that we’ve discussed above, including foreign, international, world, and commemorative silver coins, so if you’re interested in selling your coins, give us a call today at 404-236-9744 for a free no-obligation evaluation and appraisal.
+Atlanta Gold and Coin Buyers is a regular buyer of all of the coins that we highlighted above, including but not limited to foreign, international, world, and commemorative silver and gold coins.
+If you’re interested in selling your coins, give us a call today at 404-236-9744 to schedule a professional evaluation and appraisal.